christopherkullenberg/gendercounter/README.md

 - Some names are also frequent Swedish words, for example "De".
 - Uncommon names (less than 250 occurrences) were excluded.
 - Some names are gender neutral ("Charlie", "Mario", "Alex" etc.)
+- Names are skipped if in proximity to a comma, for example "Sven, Lisa, Annelie".
+Need to fix some stemming.

 ## Removed names
 - "De"